-News: in V2.25 is a function when quitting Z-LiveRec - is an option to also shutdown the complete Raspberry PI OS.
-This can be enabled by clicking the "Shutdown OS" option in the license dialogue checkbox.
+News: from V2.25 a function is added when quitting Z-LiveRec - is an option to also shutdown the complete Raspberry PI OS.
+From V2.27 - there is also an option to reboot the system) This can be enabled by clicking the "Shutdown OS" option in the license dialogue checkbox.
+Closing down Z-LiveRec from a remote session will close the VNC session.
+(If not rebooting the host - the VNC client will be rebooted - ready for connections again.)